rushikeshpol15/Test/src/READEME.md

 - The Backend Database is a JSON File db.Js
 - which is handled by json Server
+- so install json server
 - currently in this project the server is running on 3000 port
 Endpoints:
 http://localhost:3000/

 - so all the api's handled with this api Endpoints
-- in it recommended that run this json server on 3000 port
+-It is recommended that run the json server for db.json file available in src folder on 3000 port for seamless Api requests otherwise api don't work

+- 1st command of project :
+json-server --watch db.json

+- then run the react server:  npm start

+#### Note - to run json file go in src folder and then run 1st command

 the structure of json file is -